 To me, this is always one of the key questions when I’m making a decision to do anything.
 Why?
 I’m going to use a boat for example.
 A boat sounds fun.
 So why is that?

 Well, if we had a boat, then I could take my kids out on the lake from time to time.
 I could go fishing and skiing, and bring friends out.
 I could make memories, and have lots of fun.

 Well, a decent boat could run me around $27k after you figure in maintenance, taxes, insurance according to this article: How Much Does It Really Cost to Own a Boat?

 $27,000 is pretty expensive.
 Now, how could I go about buying that?

 Well, if I wanted to buy it in 2 years, I would need to figure out a way to earn $37 a day ($27,000/365/2).
 If I wanted to own it in 5 years?
 That would be about $15 a day or $105 a week.

 Doesn’t sound too bad, I’m guessing I could find an extra job to do that would net me $100 a week.
-Maybe clean a couple houses, mow some yards, shovel some driveways, fix some computers or cars, do some more blogging, sell some stuff, the ways to do that are endless.
+Maybe clean a couple of houses, mow some yards, shovel some driveways, fix some computers or cars, pick up another coaching client, sell some stuff, the ways to do that are endless.
 It wouldn’t take too much extra time to do that, especially if I got my kids to buy into the idea and put a few bucks into it each week as well.

 I could also think about renting it out when I wasn’t using it, and turn it into an asset.
 The going rate on rentals is around $300 around here, so I would “only” have to rent it out about 90 times to pay for it.
 That’s probably the best way for me to do this.
 Hey…I just figured out how to buy a boat, and on top of that, make it earn me money!